stockmind/gpd-pocket-ubuntu-respin/README.md

  - ✔ TTY/Console font size reasonably bigger to improve readability ( Thanks joshskidmore for the intuition! - Worsk only on installed system and a "update.sh" run may be needed )
  - ✔ Trackpoint faster for a better experience right from the start ( Thanks rustige for config! )
  - ✔ Bluetooth audio ( Kernel version 4.14-rc3 or later )
+ - ✔ **Audio aligned to Windows experience** ( See for previous issues: https://bugzilla.kernel.org/show_bug.cgi?id=196351 )

 ### What Doesn't Work at the Moment

- - Audio crackling on high volumes ( Bug: https://bugzilla.kernel.org/show_bug.cgi?id=196351 )
+ - Audio on hdmi ( Need feedback )
+ - Hibernation ( Need feedback )
+ - USB-C as video output

 ### Overview for Building and Respinning an ISO